-- (1) Performance of work shall be deemed to include also the following periods: - a) periods when an employee does not work due to an obstacles to work, unless this Act states otherwise, - b) time off from work that the employee later performs work to balance - substitute time off from work for overtime work, for work on a public holiday, for the inactive part of work standby in the workplace or substitute time-off from work provided in accordance with Sec.96b, - d) obstacles in work due to unfavourable climatic conditions, - e) paid holiday, - f) a period when an employee does not work because it is a public holiday for which the employee is entitled to wage compensation or for which their monthly wage (salary) is not reduced, - g) which an adolescent employee spends in vocational training within a system of theoretical or practical training. - (2) Performance of work shall be deemed not to include the following periods: - a) the performance of work for which time off from work was granted in advance, - b) overtime work, the inactive part of work standby in the workplace if substitute time off from work is provided for such work,
+- (1) Performance of work shall be deemed to include also the following periods: - a) periods when an employee does not work due to an obstacles to work, unless this Act states otherwise, - b) time off from work that the employee later performs work to balance - c) substitute time off from work for overtime work, for work on a public holiday, for the inactive part of work standby in the workplace or substitute time-off from work provided in accordance with Sec.96b,

-- c) during which an employee performs work to balance an obstacle to work caused by unfavourable climatic conditions, - d) time off from work provided at the employee's request under Sec.
-141 paragraph 3 letter c), - e) performance of extraordinary service during a state of crisis or alternative service during wartime or in a state of war, - f) inexcusable late arrival for a work shift or a part thereof, - g) a period for which an employer grants an employee long term time off from work to perform a public function or a trade union function pursuant to Sec.136 paragraph 2. - (2) For the purposes of paid holidays, in addition to the periods listed in paragraph 2, the performance of work shall not be deemed to include the following: - a) an employee's temporary incapacity for work due to illness or an accident unless the employee's temporary incapacity for work is caused by an occupational accident or occupational disease for which the employer is responsible, - b) parental leave pursuant to Sec.
-166 paragraph 2, - c) mandatory quarantine (a quarantine measure), - d) care for a sick family member, - e) care for a child under ten years of age where there are serious reasons why the children's education facility or school in whose care the child usually is cannot provide care, or where the person who would otherwise take care of the child is sick or subject to a mandatory quarantine (quarantine measures) or is undergoing examination or treatment in a health care facility that cannot be provided outside the employee's working time. - (3) To determine whether an employee has satisfied conditions for entitlement to paid holidays where the employee has working time determined on a weekly basis, the employee shall be deemed to work five days per week even if their working time is not scheduled on all working days in the week.
-This condition shall also apply when calculating a reduction in holidays except in the case of inexcusable absence from work. - (4) Paragraphs 1 to 3 shall not be applied when assessing wage (remuneration) entitlements for work performed. - (5) The employer shall decide whether or not an absence from work is excusable after negotiation with representatives of employees.
+- d) obstacles in work due to unfavourable climatic conditions, - e) paid holiday, - f) a period when an employee does not work because it is a public holiday for which the employee is entitled to wage compensation or for which their monthly wage (salary) is not reduced, - g) which an adolescent employee spends in vocational training within a system of theoretical or practical training. - (2) Performance of work shall be deemed not to include the following periods: - a) the performance of work for which time off from work was granted in advance, - b) overtime work, the inactive part of work standby in the workplace if substitute time off from work is provided for such work, - c) during which an employee performs work to balance an obstacle to work caused by unfavourable climatic conditions, - d) time off from work provided at the employee's request under Sec.141 paragraph 3 letter c), - e) performance of extraordinary service during a state of crisis or alternative service during wartime or in a state of war, - f) inexcusable late arrival for a work shift or a part thereof, - g) a period for which an employer grants an employee long term time off from work to perform a public function or a trade union function pursuant to Sec.136 paragraph 2. - (3) For the purposes of paid holidays, in addition to the periods listed in paragraph 2, the performance of work shall not be deemed to include the following: - a) an employee's temporary incapacity for work due to illness or an accident unless the employee's temporary incapacity for work is caused by an occupational accident or occupational disease for which the employer is responsible, - b) parental leave pursuant to Sec.
+166 paragraph 2, - c) mandatory quarantine (a quarantine measure), - d) personal or all-day attending to a sick family member under special regulations, personal or all-day attending to a natural person under a special regulation and during the entire period when a person, who otherwise takes care of a child younger than ten years of age, was examined in a health care facility if not possible to arrange such an examination outside the employee's working hours. - (4) To determine whether an employee has satisfied conditions for entitlement to paid holidays where the employee has working time determined on a weekly basis, the employee shall be deemed to work five days per week even if their working time is not scheduled on all working days in the week.
+This condition shall also apply when calculating a reduction in holidays except in the case of inexcusable absence from work. - (5) Paragraphs 1 to 3 shall not be applied when assessing wage (remuneration) entitlements for work performed. - (6) The employer shall decide whether or not an absence from work is excusable after negotiation with representatives of employees.